-Despite all the different opinions we have, if we still study the effect of coffee on health, we will find out that it is beneficial.
+Despite multiple opinions we have about coffee, and read various studies regarding the effect of coffee on health, we will find out that it is believed to be beneficial.
 Some health benefits of coffee include reduction of risk of liver diseases, type II diabetes, and Alzheimer’s.

 What is an antioxidant?
 An antioxidant is a molecule that protects cell damage and cell death in human cells.
-This is the simplest way I that I can explain it.
-Our body cells goes through a process called oxidation which creates free radicals and causes’ our cells to age prematurely and other cell damage over time.
-Antioxidants protects us from this cell damage.
+This is the simplest way I can explain it.
+Our body cells go through a process called oxidation which creates free radicals and causes’ our cells to age prematurely and other cell damage over time.
+Antioxidants protect us from this cell damage.

 The Biggest Dietary Source of Antioxidants

-Many people consume about one to two grams of antioxidants per day; these antioxidants are gotten primarily from beverages like tea and coffee.
+Many people consume about one to two grams of antioxidants per day; these antioxidants are ingested primarily from beverages like tea and coffee.
 Beverages have larger antioxidant content than normal food.

-About 79% of antioxidant gotten from diet comes from beverages.
+About 79% of antioxidants received from diet, usually comes from beverages.
 The remaining 21% comes from the food we eat.
 This is because people tend to drink more beverages that have a high percentage of antioxidants than food that also contains them.